-The University Library makes every effort to ensure that it has appropriate rights to ingest and provide access to content.
+The University of Michigan Library makes every effort to ensure that it has appropriate rights to ingest and provide access to content.
 In those cases where the rights are unclear (e.g., when we encounter copyright information that, relative to the work in hand, is ambiguous or contradictory), we archive but do not provide access to the work.
-Where possible, the University Library secures rights to use works that are in copyright.
-Parties who have questions or who wish to contest the use of specific works may contact University Library Information Technology Administration at email@example.com or
+Where possible, the University of Michigan Library secures rights to use works that are in copyright.
+Parties who have questions or who wish to contest the use of specific works may contact University Library Information Technology Administration at LibraryITfirstname.lastname@example.org or

 University of Michigan Library Administration